simeonkr/HaGL/doc/Overview.md

 ## First Example

-First, we import the module and enable some useful extensions:
+First, we import the module and enable the recommended extensions:
 ```
 {-# LANGUAGE GADTs GADTs -#}
 {-# LANGUAGE GADTs DataKinds -#}